ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 <br>
 <img src="/PiWeb-Api/images/domain_model_en.png" class="img-responsive center-block">

+A detailed model can be found in the section [Details](#gi-details "Details").

 ### Inspection Plan
 Inspection plans specify the structure of parts, characteristics and possible sub-parts and sub-characteristics.
 In order to get a better understanding of these, they are displayed in a tree structure.
-The uppermost part forms a root part, and the entries following in further levels subnodes or leaves.
-Implicitly, the connected PiWeb server represents the general root node of all objects, from which any arbitrary one can be reached. <br>
+The uppermost part forms a root part, and the entries following in further levels form subnodes or leaves.
+The connected PiWeb server always contains a root node for all objects, from which any arbitrary part or characteristic can be reached. <br>
 You can create inspection plans on the basis of the desired parts you want to measure and monitor.
 The inspection plan allows nesting, so that parts and characteristics can again contain such entities.
 Characteristics cannot contain any parts.

 The following image shows an example of a simple inspection plan: